MarsVard/IonIconView/README.md

 xmlns:ioniconview="http://schemas.android.com/apk/res-auto"
 ```

-now you can iconviews and populate the with any of theses icons
+now you can use iconviews and populate view the with any of (these)[http://ionicons.com] icons

 ```xml
 <be.webelite.ion.IconView